ADR 0002 - AppCat Framework 2.0: Claim Lifecycle and Provisioner (CLAP)

 Positive:

-• Any service works with no code generation.
-A new Slapper-generated service CRD is picked up automatically and gets its own controller, with no rebuild and no typed API.
+Any service works with no code generation.
+A new service XRD is picked up automatically: CLAP derives its claim CRD and starts a controller for it, with no rebuild and no typed API.

 Negative / neutral:

-• Treating claims and composites as generic objects gives the operator no schema validation or type safety of its own; correctness rests entirely on the Slapper-generated CRDs and the composition behind the composite.
+Treating claims and composites as generic objects gives the operator no schema validation or type safety of its own; correctness rests entirely on the XRDs Slapper emits, the claim CRDs CLAP derives from them, and the composition behind the composite.